 The question of whether the activities that Conn and Miller engaged in here are protected for purposes of First Amendment analysis is one of law for the Court to decide.
-(CITE).
+Leary v.
+Daeschner, 228 F.3d 729, 737 (6th Cir.
+2000).
 The Court notes that the conduct at issue is Conn and Miller's speeches at school board meetings, attendance at the rally of May 1, and participation in a lawsuit against the school closings.
 There is no question this activity is within the bounds of protected conduct set forth in Pickering v.
 Board of Education, 391 U.S. 563 (1968) and its progeny.
-In

-Pickering, the Supreme Court found that a local Board of Education could not constitutionally terminate a teacher who wrote a letter to a local newspaper disagreeing with funding decisions made by the board.
+In Pickering, the Supreme Court found that a local Board of Education could not constitutionally terminate a teacher who wrote a letter to a local newspaper disagreeing with funding decisions made by the board.
 Id. at 568.
-The Court finds as a matter of law that activities of Conn and Miller at issue here (speaking at Board meetings, participating in rallies, and participating in a lawsuit in opposition to the Board's plans), are the types of first amendment activities clearly encompassed by the opinion rendered by the Pickering court.
+The Court finds as a matter of law that activities of Conn and Miller at issue here (speaking at Board meetings, participating in rallies, and participating in a lawsuit in opposition to the Board's plans), are the types of First Amendment activities clearly encompassed by the opinion rendered by the Pickering court.

 The Board relies on the case of Whitsel v.
 Southeast Local School District, 484 F.2d 1222 (6th Cir.
 1973), in support of its argument that the dismissal of the teachers was not in violation of the First Amendment.
 In Whitsel, a school board dismissed a teacher who left his classroom to speak to students gathered in an unauthorized assembly in the gymnasium to question the dismissal of two student-teachers that had participated in the demonstrations on the Kent State campus against the extension of the Vietnam War into Cambodia.
-[PP CITE] The school superintendent went to the gymnasium, explained the reason for the dismissal of the student-teachers, and instructed the students to return to their classes because the assembly was unauthorized.
-[PP CITE] The students did not obey the superintendent and asked to hear from Whitsel, who told them that he had given one of the student-teachers permission to leave, told them that there was political implications in the dismissal of the two student-teachers, and said that the student-teachers might have a case for the American Civil Liberties Union or the Ohio Civil Right Union.
+Whitsel, 484 F.2d at 1224-26.
+The school superintendent went to the gymnasium, explained the reason for the dismissal of the student-teachers, and instructed the students to return to their classes because the assembly was unauthorized.
+Id. at 1224.
+The students did not obey the superintendent and asked to hear from Whitsel, who told them that he had given one of the student-teachers permission to leave, told them that there were political implications in the dismissal of the two student-teachers, and said that the student-teachers might have a case for the American Civil Liberties Union or the Ohio Civil Right Union.
 Id.
 The Sixth Circuit distinguished the Pickering case and held that Whitsel's comments were outside the protections of the First Amendment: